pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The fact that a thought has arisen does not give it a necessary claim upon your life.
 It need not have any implications."
 --Sam Harris

+"Without having had certain experiences, you really have no sense of how limited your normal experience is.
+This is in terms of affect and cognition and the ethical implications of both.
+You just don't know how confined the prison of your mind is, or even that it is a prison, until one of the walls has been broken down for you, and you've seen some vast horizon that you didn't even imagine existed--or even if you did, even if you paid lip service to the possibility, you just didn't know what it would be like to confront it."
+--Sam Harris, #209

+"Clearly the burden is on us to figure out how to spread the wealth around and to reconcieve of what it means to be a productive member of society and how people get the self esteem needs and the belonging needs and the connection needs met in a context of those new norms, where when someone says 'Oh, what are you doing with your life?'
+Now the self esteem module in the average Ivy League brain, it returns the string 'Oh, I'm a junior at Harvard.', and that's answer enough.
+That's the perfect answer.
+And then a few years later it will be 'I just got a job at Goldman Sachs.' or Google, and that's the perfect answer.
+But at a certain point that answer isn't enough, and people can realize it isn't enough even now when they take an inventory of their moment-to-moment experience."
+--Sam Harris, #209

 "There are those who will say terrible things about JavaScript.
 Many of these things are true.
 When I was required to write something in JavaScript for the first time, I quickly came to despise it.
 It would accept almost anything I typed but interpret it in a way that was completely different from what I meant.
 This had a lot to do with the fact that I did not have a clue what I was doing, of course, but there is a real issue here: JavaScript is ridiculously liberal in what it allows.
 The idea behind this design was that it would make programming in JavaScript easier for beginners.
 In actuality, it mostly makes finding problems in your programs harder because the system will not point them out to you."
 --Marijn Haverbeke, *Eloquent Javascript*